Data Centers in Genoa

 Power Analysis

-Power Grid Reliability: The power grid serving Genoa's commercial centers is well-engineered, drawing from Italy's national infrastructure.
-Data centers in the region are supported by redundant power feeds to ensure high levels of uptime for critical operations.
+Power Grid Reliability: The power grid serving Genoa's commercial districts is reliable.
+Data centers in the area are built with redundant power from multiple substations, N+1 or 2N UPS systems, and on-site backup generators to ensure high levels of uptime.

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in Genoa are positioned to serve the city's significant port-related logistics, shipping, and industrial sectors.
-This proximity offers low-latency connectivity essential for trade and supply chain management systems.
+Proximity To Key Business Districts: Data centers in Genoa are positioned to serve the city's powerful maritime and logistics industries.
+Colocation facilities provide low-latency connectivity essential for the Port of Genoa, one of the Mediterranean's busiest commercial hubs.

 Natural Disaster Risk

 Genoa has a low overall disaster risk profile, with an INFORM Risk score of 3 out of 10 as of September 2025.
-The risk assessment indicates that while the overall threat is minimal, operators must engineer facilities to withstand specific regional hazards.
+While the composite risk is low, the region's geography exposes it to specific natural hazards that require consideration in any infrastructure planning.

 Key environmental risks include:

-- Earthquake: The most significant natural hazard, with a risk score of 7.7.
+- Earthquake: The most significant natural hazard, reflecting the country's general seismic activity.